readthedocs/readthedocs.org/docs/development/standards.rst

 These are build standards that are adhered to by the core development team while developing Read the Docs and related services.
 If you are a new contributor to Read the Docs, it might a be a good idea to follow these guidelines as well.
-The :doc:`standard installation instructions <../install>` do cover what it takes to get started with a local installation of Read the Docs and can be used for local development by non-core team.
+The :doc:`standard installation instructions <install>` do cover what it takes to get started with a local installation of Read the Docs and can be used for local development by non-core team.